 Treat instruments with care

 Students may receive rewards for good behavior as a class or on an individual basis.
 Rewards include: verbal compliment, Sammy ticket, class favorite activity and Star Class of the Month.

-Students who are not following the expectations may receive a verbal warning, time away from the activity, a note or phone-call home, or a chat with Mr. Racino, Mrs. Jones or Mrs. Bryan.
+Students who are not following the expectations may receive a verbal warning, time away from the activity, a note or phone-call home, or a chat with Mr. Racino or Mrs. Jones.

 There will be no chorus at this time, we look forward to getting started later in the year.
 We can't wait to sing with you again soon!!

 Student assessments will be based on a wide variety of objectives, which you may view on the music website by clicking on 9 weeks plans.
 Please feel free to contact us if you have any questions.